 I’m excited to introduce our readers to Roseanne A. Brown, author of A Song of Wraiths and Ruin (Balzar + Bray, 2020), and Diana Ma, author of Heiress Apparently (Abrams, 2020).
-While these two YA debut novels may seem different in genre and tone, their authors both realized the goal of creating characters that validated themselves.
+While these two YA debut novels may seem different in genre and tone,

 Many people believe that fiction is creative writing drawn from the depths of a writer’s soul, while nonfiction is simply a recitation of facts gathered from a few standard sources.
 Nothing could be further from the truth.